martinrist/typescript-knowledgebase/wiki/Functions.md

   call to match the number of parameters in the function declaration.

 - To specify optional arguments, add a `?` before the `:` in the type annotation.
-These parameters don't have to be provided to funciton calls and their types therefore have an implicit `| undefined` added as a union type:
+These parameters don't have to be provided to function calls and their types therefore have an implicit `| undefined` added as a union type:

     ```typescript